When it comes to making healthy choices about food and lifestyle, there are three excuses that come up again and again as to why not.

 You can find tons of great recipes online, and Sandor Katz's book Wild Fermentation is a great resource that explores the fun and delicious world of cultured foods.
 Find starter cultures for yogurt, kombucha, kefir and more here.

 Besides cultured foods, aim to buy as much of your food as possible direct from your farmer, and ask him or her how it is processed before you buy them.
 If you've got a green thumb, grow your own fruit and veggies using organic methods.

-If you have digestive issues (acute or chronic), allergies, asthma, skin issues, emotional imbalance, a history of antibiotic use, or you just don’t feel well, it is a good idea to take a probiotic supplement in addition to eating cultured foods daily.
-All babies consuming formula should supplement with an infant probiotic at the very minimum.
+If you have digestive issues (acute or chronic), allergies, asthma, skin issues, emotional imbalance, a history of antibiotic use, or you just don't feel well, it is a good idea to take a probiotic supplement in addition to eating cultured foods daily.
+All babies consuming formula should supplement with an infant probiotic – like this one – at the very minimum.

 Sometimes, probiotics alone may not be enough.
 A special elimination diet such as the GAPS diet can help to heal your gut flora and even reverse food allergies including lactose intolerance or wheat sensitivities.

 Take this quiz to find out if you may have “Leaky Gut Syndrome,” a condition where the intestines do not properly filter food, leading to a long list of health issues both big and small – you may be surprised!

 Have an excuse that I haven't mentioned here?

 Do you take full advantage of all of the health benefits of probiotics?